camunda/sap-odata-connector/README.md

 After the mockserver is up and running, `mvn test` can be run in the root directory to execute the unit tests.

 ## Release cutting

+&rarr; will publish a docker image and do a GH release

 :warning: Publishing of docker images and GH releases is only done upon changes to `pom.xml` in a push to this branch.